 The cozy dining room is sized based on the dining room of the S.F.
 Zen Center, with an excellent professional banquet kitchen including a teppanyaki.
 It’s expected that gourmet dinners and other meals inviting all the residents and guests should occur several times per week.
 It would be great if the dining room had a continuous buffet, so people could show up and snack during the day.

-The central area could be either a colonnaded courtyard, or for (quite a) few dollars more, roofed with a cross vault or dome as an indoor grand ballroom.
+The central area could be either a colonnaded courtyard, or with budget permitting, roofed with a cross vault or dome as an indoor grand ballroom.
 This courtyard space would be good for movies, concerts, dancing parties, astronomy nights, etc.

 A small gym provides space for yoga, martial arts, and general bodybuilding and physical conditioning.

 A few bathrooms are scattered around for convenient access from the living rooms, dining room, etc.

 Extensive gardens should be planted on the property, including a rose garden, many fair-scented flowers, a tree plantation for growing hardwoods, boxwood, frankincense, avocados, olives, peaches, etc., and a vegetable garden.
 The gardens could be configured to accommodate outdoor evening parties and socials.

 Plenty of parking should be included for the community’s shared self-driving cars, as well as guest parking.

 A retreat and meeting center available to various Buddhist organizations

 It is envisioned that this temple’s common areas should be made available for use by a variety of Buddhist organizations of various styles (e.g. Theravada, Pure Land, Tibetan, Zen, etc.) for hosting meditation retreats, teaching sessions and lectures, movie nights, and other events at little or no cost — thus providing an alternative to for-profit office and meeting space for Buddhist groups.